iToolShare Logo

 Best Settings for Watching Blu-rays in HDR on Windows & macOS

 High Dynamic Range (HDR) enhances the color depth, contrast, and brightness of your Blu-ray movies, delivering a more immersive visual experience.
 However, to get the best HDR playback on Windows and macOS, proper settings and hardware configurations are crucial.
+In 2025, HDR technology has advanced with HDR10+ Adaptive, Dolby Vision IQ with Precision Detail, and Windows 11 24H2 Auto HDR with AI tone mapping.
 Here’s how to optimize your setup for stunning HDR Blu-ray viewing.

 hdr